Aqidah: Tawhid

+Tawhid ("doctrine of Oneness") is the religion's most fundamental concept and holds that Allah (the Arabic word for God) is one (aḥad), unique (wāḥid), and the only being worthy of worship.
+The Quran teaches the existence of a single, absolute truth that transcends the world—a unique, independent, and indivisible being, independent of the entire creation.
+God, according to Islam, is a universal God, rather than a local, tribal, or parochial one, and is an absolute who integrates all affirmative values.

 Iman

-Iman, in Islamic theology denotes a believer's faith in the metaphysical aspects of Islam.
+Iman, in Islamic theology, denotes a believer's faith in the metaphysical aspects of Islam.
 Its most simple definition is the belief in the six articles of faith, known as arkān al-īmān.

 Hadith of Gabriel

 The Hadith of Gabriel includes the Five Pillars of Islam (Tawhid, Salat, Sawm, Zakat, Hajj) in answer to the question, "O messenger of God, what is Islam?"
 This hadith is sometimes called the "truly first and most fundamental creed."

 Salat

 Salat is an act of worship.
 Salat means to call to the Lord Who created and gives life to the worshipper in Islam.
 This call realizes one to surrender caller's will, obeying his God.
 It is one of the Five Pillars of Islam.
 Islam gives concession conditionally if it is difficult to pray Salat in formal ways.
 People who find it physically difficult can perform Salat in a way suitable to them.
 To perform valid Salat, Muslims must be in a state of ritual purity, which is mainly achieved by ritual wash ups, (wuḍūʾ), as per prescribed procedures.
 Salat consists of "standing" (Qiyam) intending to call God, bow at knees (Ruku) meaning to ready to obey, prostrate (Sajda) willing to surrender worshipper's will to God's, then to sit (Tashhud) asserting evidence of the oneness of God and the finality of God's apostle (Nabi).